Stand with Ukraine flag

 • Show or hide the label on the circle.
 Change the text of the label or specify a function for the label to dynamically display data based on specific conditions.

 • Show/hide the circle tooltip.
 You have the option to change the text within the tooltip or specify a function for the tooltip.
-Its allows you to dynamically change specific information based on the circle’s incoming data, making your tooltip more informative.
+It allows you to dynamically change specific information based on the circle’s incoming data, making your tooltip more informative.

 • Change the color of the circle or adjust the opacity of the circle to suit your specific needs.
-Additionally, you have the option to specify a circle color function, allowing the color to dynamically change the color based on certain conditions.
+Additionally, you have the option to specify a circle color function, allowing the color to dynamically change based on certain conditions.

 • Customize the appearance of your circle by changing the stroke color, adjusting its opacity, and modifying the weight to better suit your visual needs.
 You can also set up a circle stroke color function.
 This allows the stroke color to change automatically based on certain conditions or data, adding interactivity to your visualization.